Skip to main content

 Platform Labor: Digital transformations of work and livelihood in post-welfare societies

-Digital platforms like Uber and Airbnb are transforming how people work, create and share value, and sustain themselves in their everyday lives.
+Digital platforms are transforming how people work, generate an income, and care for each other in "post-welfare" societies.
 As such, platforms are becoming increasingly ubiquitous as new institutional actors that redraw relations between civil society, the market, and the state.
-Yet, as many scholars - including the Principle Investigator - have shown, such relations have historically been shaped by pervasive inequalities based on gender, race, class, and legal status.
+Yet, as many scholars have shown, such relations have historically been shaped by pervasive inequalities based on gender, race, class, and legal status.
 It is therefore crucial to ask to what extent platforms, as new sites of capital accumulation, governance, and norm-making, remediate existing inequalities and if/how they also generate new vulnerabilities or tools for empowerment.
-Accordingly, this research project aims to determine how digital platforms are reconfiguring the gendered, classed, and racialized organization of labor and social reproduction in post-welfare societies.
-To achieve this aim, four objectives have to be met:
+Accordingly, four objectives have to be met:

 • determining how on-demand labor platforms distribute new opportunities and vulnerabilities for workers along lines of gender, race, class, and legal status (subproject 1);